 Certain types of grow media will require different feeding schedules.
 For example, coco is inert, and provides no nutritional value to your plants.
 Because of this, you need to feed more aggressively and more often in it.

-On the other hand, a soil like Ocean Forest, or super soil you made yourself, will have lower feeding requirements.
 This is because these soils are packed full of beneficial microbes and other nutrients that feed your plants on their own, for at least a few weeks of growth.